Rawat890/NEXUS/Javascript/Lectures/Lecture10.rst

 Shallow copy copies the reference of the object and if any of changes made in shallow copy , it also affects the original object as well
 Deep copy on other side, creates a fully independent object.

+Where do we get the functions like push, pop, unshift etc in array as it is object, even we do not specify , From where there are coming from ??? obj.__proto__
+(inherited from the prototype of the object)